-- § the issuance of our fifth and sixth U.S. patents; - § the positive Phase 3 clinical trial results; - the positive Oral Human Abuse Potential clinical trial; - § the positive Alcohol Interaction Study; and - § the NDA submission to the FDA.
+- the issuance of our fifth and sixth U.S. patents; - the positive Phase 3 clinical trial results; - § the positive Oral Human Abuse Potential clinical trial; - § the positive Alcohol Interaction Study; and - § the NDA submission to the FDA.

 As with our prior valuation, the December 31, 2014 valuation utilized the Hybrid Method to determine the value of our common stock.
 We considered the market approach utilizing the market data from recent IPOs of companies in the pharmaceutical sector to determine the enterprise value under the two IPO scenarios.
 Under the short-term IPO scenario we estimated it would be approximately 0.41 years until this transaction.
 We selected an enterprise value between the 25th and 50th percentiles of the newly public companies in the pharmaceutical industry.
 We discounted this scenario with a 25% discount rate which was based on the Venture Capital Rate of Return Studies.
 We also applied a 10% Discount for Lack of Marketability under this scenario.
 In the longer-term IPO scenario we estimated it would be approximately 0.83 years until this transaction.
 The selected enterprise value was close to the 50th percentile under this scenario.
 We also used a 25% discount rate in this scenario and applied a Discount for Lack of Marketability of 15% to the concluded value under this scenario.
 In the M&A scenario, we utilized the guideline transactions method to determine the enterprise value.
 Based on the guideline transaction data, we selected an enterprise value between the 25th percentile and the median.
 We utilized the OPM to allocate the value in the M&A scenario.
 Within the OPM we selected a term of 2.0 years as we believe that is the timeframe in which an M&A transaction would occur.
-We utilized the M&A scenario.
-To determine the common stock value under the Hybrid Method we assigned a 35% probability to the M&A scenario.
-To determine the common stock value under the Hybrid Method we assigned a 35% probability to the Sale at or below the liquidation preference.
-Based in part on this valuation, our board of directors determined the reassessed fair value of our common stock, as of December 31, 2014, to be \$6.07 per share.
+We utilized a volatility level of 86% which was based on public companies in the pharmaceutical industry.
+We applied a Discount for Lack of Marketability of 25% under the M&A scenario.
+To determine the common stock value under the Hybrid Method we assigned a 35% probability to the M&A scenario, a 25% probability to each of the IPO scenarios and a 15% probability to the sale at or below the liquidation preference.
+Based in part on this valuation, our board of directors determined the reassessed fair value of our common stock, as of Decembe